 As of 1 January 2016, the Transport Accidents and Incidents Investigation Division was transferred from the Ministry of Transport and Communications of the Republic of Lithuania to the Ministry of Justice of the Republic of Lithuania.

-In total there are three positions at the Transport Accident and Incident Investigation Division - Head of the Division (investigator-in-charge of the aircraft accidents and incidents), Chief specialist (investigator-in-charge of the railway transport accidents and incidents), and Senior specialist (the investigator-in-charge of the maritime accidents and incidents).
+During then there was three positions - head of the Division (investigator-in-charge of the aircraft accidents and incidents), chief specialist (the investigator-in-charge of the railway transport accidents and incidents) and senior specialist (the investigator-in-charge of the maritime accidents and incidents).